Profitbase/Episode-Docs/articles/invision/docs/systemsetup/installation/azureactdirauthent.md

 *“Authentication”*

 **Redirect URI**
-Add the redirect URI(s) (as type “Public client (mobile & desktop)”) that represents the physical address(es) for your app to which Azure AD sends security tokens for authenticated identities.
+Add the redirect URI(s) (as type “Public client (mobile & desktop)”) that represents the physical address(es) for your app to which Microsoft Entra ID sends security tokens for authenticated identities.

 **Implicit grant**
 Check for “ID tokens”.